-The City of Sydney is working to improve Abercrombie Street.
-The work will increase footpath capacity, improve pedestrian safety and encourage outdoor dining.
-We are also improving the landscaping on both sides of Abercrombie Street, between Ivy and Shepherd streets.
+We improved Abercrombie Street, widening the footpaths to improve pedestrian safety and encourage outdoor dining.
+We also improved the landscaping on both sides of Abercrombie Street, between Ivy and Shepherd streets.

-We will also be making changes to traffic movement, including:
+We have also made changes to traffic movement, including: